What is the MVP Program?

 MVP certified providers are trained in workshops across the state to provide technical assistance to communities in completing the assessment and resiliency plan.
 Our MVP certified staff are able to assess vulnerability and develop strategies to incorporate nature-based solutions into the planning process, based on the best available statewide climate projections and data.

-BETA facilitated a two-day Municipal Vulnerability Preparedness (MVP) workshop in North Attleborough, Massachusetts in May 2019.
+BETA recently facilitated a two-day Municipal Vulnerability Preparedness (MVP) workshop in North Attleborough, Massachusetts.
 BETA’s MVP-certified engineers collaborated with Town stakeholders to identify potential climate change hazards including river floods and dam failures and prioritize nature-based solutions.
 The Town of North Attleborough is now eligible to apply for a MVP Action Grant to implement the hazard mitigation projects identified during the workshop.

 Many other communities across the Commonwealth have already received grant awards for MVP-certified projects.
 Reach out to see how we can assist your municipality in being considered for the next round of funding.